smcclatchy/machine-learning-for-biomedical-science/_episodes/04-smoothing.md

 > ~~~
 > n = 10000
 > set.seed(1)
+> # Generate a sample of heights for a mixed population of men and women
 > men = rnorm(n,176,7) #height in centimeters
 > women = rnorm(n,162,7) #height in centimeters
+> # Assign a class label to each height generated above (0: men, 1:women)
 > y = c(rep(0,n),rep(1,n))
 > x = round(c(men,women))
 > ## mix it up